 Scars from an eagle’s talons (Business World): an article on War and Dissent: The US in the Philippines (1899-1915), an exhibit produced by the Presidio of San Francisco, at the National Museum of the Filipino People, tackling the neglected subject of the Philippine-American War.
 You can check out the official site for more information.

-The 10 Gayest Pinoy Commercials of the Decade (The Bakla Review): something of a companion piece to the post on gay movies above, this one tackles a subject I’ve never seen before.
+(The Bakla Review): something of a companion piece to the post on gay movies above, this one tackles a subject I’ve never seen before.
 Heh, I remember that Lucky Me ad…

 Illuminating the small screen (Business World): a feature on Illuminati with Krip & Trix, a new television program on GNN Channel 21 hosted by Alfred “Krip” Yuson and Trix Syjuco, which presents conversations between artists in an informal environment.